A microscopic model of wave-function dephasing and decoherence in the double-slit experiment: Abstract

-The act of measurement on a quantum state is supposed to ``collapse'' the state into one of several eigenstates of the operator corresponding to the observable being measured.
-This measurement process is sometimes described as outside standard quantum-mechanical evolution and not calculable from Schrödinger's equation \cite{Borg}.
+The act of measurement on a quantum state is supposed to ``dephase'', then ``decohere'' and ``collapse'' (or more precisely ``register'' and ``reduce'') the state into one of several eigenstates of the operator corresponding to the observable being measured.
+This measurement process is sometimes described as outside standard quantum-mechanical evolution and not calculable from Schrödinger's equation.
+Progress has, however, been made in studying this problem with two main calculation tools - one uses a time-independent Hamiltonian, while a rather more general approach proving that decoherence occurs under some generic conditions.

-There are two general approaches to the study of wave-function collapse.
-One approach, called the ``consistent'' or ``decoherent''' histories approach \cite{Everett}, studies microscopic histories that diverge probabilistically.
-The other, referred to as the ``environmental decoherence'' approach\cite{Zeh} studies the effect of the environment upon the quantum system, to explain wave-function collapse.
+The two general approaches to the study of wave-function collapse are as follows.
+The first approach, called the ``consistent'' or ``decoherent''' histories approach, studies microscopic histories that diverge probabilistically and explains collapse as an event in our particular history.
+The other, referred to as the ``environmental decoherence'' approach studies the effect of the environment upon the quantum system, to explain wave-function decoherence which is produced by irreversible effects of various sorts.
+However, as we know, wave-function collapse is not related to thermal connection with the environment, rather, it is inherent to how measurements are performed by macroscopic apparata.

-In the ``environmental decoherence'' approach, one usually studies a Markovian-approximated Master equation to study the time-evolution of reduced density matrix and obtains the long-term dependence of the off-diagonal elements of this matrix.
-The calculation in this paper studies the evolution of a quantum system under the ``environmental'' approach, with a rather important, analytic difference.
-We start from the Schrödinger equation for the state of the system and systematically solve for the time-evolved state, without invoking a Markovian approximation when writing out the effective time-evolution equation.
-This approach is useful and it allows the system wave-function to explicitly ``un-collapse'' if it is sufficiently small.
-However, in the limit of a macroscopic system, collapse is unavoidable.
-While this has been attempted previously \cite{Zwanzig}, we study a particularly simple and calculable example.
+In the ``environmental decoherence'' approach, one studies decoherence using a Markovian-approximated Master equation to study the time-evolution of the reduced density matrix (post dephasing) and obtains the long-time dependence of the off-diagonal elements of this matrix.

+The calculation in this paper studies the evolution of a quantum system starting with ``dephasing'' followed by the effects of the environment with some differences from prior analyses.
+We start from the Schrödinger equation for the state of the system, with a time-dependent Hamiltonian that reflects the actual microscopic interactions that are occurring.
+Then we systematically solve (exactly) for the time-evolved state, without invoking a Markovian approximation when writing out the effective time-evolution equation, i.e., keeping the evolution unitary until the end.
+This approach is useful, and it shows that the system wave-function will explicitly ``un-collapse'' if the measurement apparatus is sufficiently small.
+However, in the limit of a macroscopic system, this ``dephasing'' quickly leads to ``decoherence'' - collapse is a temporary state that will simply take extremely long (of the order of multiple universe lifetimes) to reverse.
+This has been attempted previously and our calculation is particularly simple and calculable.
+We make some connections to the work by Linden {\it et al} while doing so.